5 Reasons Why You Should Care About Cork

 According to the WWF, the only danger that currently threatens the cork tree's survival is the lack of demand for cork products.
 Cork forests may disappear if long term demand for cork cannot be sustained which may result in increased poverty in Mediterranean countries, more forest fires, loss of biodiversity, and faster desertification.
 Given the market for wine caps is being taken over by synthetic substitutes, alternative uses for cork must be found to sustain our valuable cork forests.

-One of the Sure Project goals is to help keep the demand for cork alive with beautifully designed cork rollers.
+One of our goals is to help keep the demand for cork alive with our beautifully designed, range of sustainable recovery tools.